 Chris joined Watsi on December 6th, 2019.
 Two years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation supported Highness, a three-year-old girl from Tanzania, to fund surgery to reset fractured bones so he can use his arm again.
+Chris' most recent donation supported Khu, a 42-year old Burmese refugee from Thailand, to fund surgery to reset fractured bones so he can use his arm again.

 Chris has funded healthcare for 39 patients in 7 countries.